 A vintage ring can quickly look like a Royal Cluster F. Believe me.

 This is definitely the hardest style to execute in perfect harmony.
-Although our quotes will probably be the best, keep in mind that your choice of jeweller should be made based on the quality of design and their thorough understanding of how to make a vintage ring work.
+Although our quotes will probably be the best, keep in mind that your choice of jeweler should be made based on the quality of design and their thorough understanding of how to make a vintage ring work.
 Never on price.
 Especially not when you’re looking for a custom vintage design.

 Keep in mind we don’t change a consultation fee.
 You’re more than welcome to visit us, even just for a chat.